keshwendu/FlickrGallery/README.md

 ImageDonwaloadManager: This is singleton manager for images download from server.
 It does maintains progressing downloads and cancels the unsed requests.
 This class also caches the images for faster user experience.
 FlickrSearchResponseModel: This is model class for Flickr API response and it does convert JSON to Object and vice versa using Codable protocol

+Unit Tests:
+- Tests for models parses JSON data accurately for valid datas and doen't parses invalid JSON
+- Tests for pagination implementation
+- Tests collection view binding and view outlet properly connected

+UI Tests:
+- Tests for UI proper working, searching working, scrolling working

+TradeOffs:
+- Same project could be done in MVVM + C or VIPER architecture which would give more coverage for TESTS